vinayakvthayil/vinayakvthayil/README.md

 ### About

-"Highly motivated and enthusiastic Computer Science Engineer from kerala india, always eager to learn and collaborate effectively with others, as well as work efficiently on my own.
-Possessing a foundation in Python and C++, as well as a passion for effective leadership and project management.“
+"Highly motivated and enthusiastic Computer Science Engineer, always eager to learn and collaborate effectively with others, as well as work efficiently on my own.
+Possessing a strong foundation in Full Stack Development and Python as well as a passion for effective leadership and project management."

 * 🌍  I'm based in Kerala, India
 * ✉️  You can contact me at vinayakvthayil80@gmail.com